-Service Days are held once each semester Students, faculty, and staff are sent out to numerous faith-based non-profit organizations in the Houston area.
-Check the Community Life and Worship page for details.
+Service Days are held once each semester.
+Students, faculty, and staff are sent out to numerous faith-based non-profit organizations in the Houston area.
+Check the Community Life and Worship page for details, or contact Roquee Forson in the Office of Student Involvement.